janaSunrise/python-spinners/README.md

 ## How to run it?

 You need to just use this simple command: `python -m app` and it shows a random spinner.
+You can also use `python -m app n` Where n is the number of iterations for the spinner.
 You can tweak the settings and configure it for more.

 It can also be changed a lot, along with backgroung and foregrount colors.
 It's being planned, will be implemented soon.